New Mexico Lobos men's basketball: Gary Colson (1980–1988)

-The 1983–84 Lobos relied almost exclusively on four senior starters, led by Smith and Tim Garrett, to the point that they took over the top four positions in school history for minutes played in a season.1983–84 New Mexico Lobos Roster and Stats, Sports-Reference.com.
+The 1983–84 Lobos relied almost exclusively on four senior starters, led by Smith and Tim Garrett, to the point that they took over the top four positions in school history for minutes played in a season.
 The Lobos opened the season with two losses before beating USC and Washington and winning at #7 UCLA.
 The plucky squad lacked depth, but its veterans found ways to win, building a 16–4 record.
 The team frequently slowed their games to a crawl, with several league games ending with both teams scoring under 50 points, such as a win at Wyoming, 40–38.
 The Lobos averaged 63.7 ppg, their lowest output since 1958–59, while holding opponents to 59.2 ppg, the lowest since Bob King's early years.
 Top ten-ranked UTEP foiled the Lobos, however, sweeping their regular season match-ups and knocking them out of the WAC tournament.
 Smith was named All-WAC, and Colson was named WAC Coach of the Year.
 The Lobos returned to the NIT, losing at The Pit to Lamar and finishing the season 24–11.
 The NIT appearance began a streak of eleven straight years of reaching post-season play.

 The Lobos in 1984–85 were led by JC transfer forward Johnny Brown (18.8 points and 6.3 rebounds per game) and senior center George Scott (14 points and 6.6 rebounds), along with a nucleus of sophomores, including guards Hunter Greene and Kelvin Scarborough, who both scored in double figures.
-The Lobos beat a good Arizona team before losing a close game to #1 Georgetown, led by Patrick Ewing, the first time the Lobos had faced a top-ranked opponent.Media Guide 2013–14, p.85.
+The Lobos beat a good Arizona team before losing a close game to #1 Georgetown, led by Patrick Ewing, the first time the Lobos had faced a top-ranked opponent.
 The team slipped to 6–5 before winning eight out of nine, gaining a share of the WAC lead.
 They then lost five of six to finish in a tie for third.
 They beat Texas A&M in the NIT before losing at Fresno State to finish the season 19–13.
-Brown again led the Lobos in 1985–86 with 20.9 points and 7.5 rebounds a game, earning All-WAC recognition.Brown compiled career averages of 19.9 points and 6.9 rebounds a game.
-Media Guide 2013–14, p.91.
+Brown again led the Lobos in 1985–86 with 20.9 points and 7.5 rebounds a game, earning All-WAC recognition.
 Scott was lost to graduation, Greene sat out the season injured, and the inexperienced team struggled badly on the road.
 They nevertheless reached the NIT, losing to Texas and finishing 17–14.